lekoala/silverstripe-debugbar/README.md

 ### Troubleshooting

+#### Using Vagrant

+If you are using Vagrant (or presumably Docker or other virtualisation) and the DebugBar isn't showing up, make sure you have the `check_local_ip` config option set to `false`.
+This is due to the way Vagrant and Virtualbox configure networking by default.

 #### Managing jQuery

 The DebugBar will include its own version of jQuery by default.
 It will only be disabled